 PFAS and your Health

 The presence of PFAS compounds in the environment raises significant concerns for human health.
 Studies have linked PFAS exposure to various adverse health effects, including developmental issues, liver damage, immune system disorders, and an increased risk of certain cancers.
 Given the potential dangers, authorities in Portugal and Spain have begun to take action.
 In recent years, monitoring programs have been implemented to assess PFAS levels in water sources, soil, and food.
-Regulatory measures and restrictions on the use of PFAS-containing products have been put in place to prevent further contamination.
+Regulatory measures and PFAS restrictions on the use of PFAS-containing products have been put in place to prevent further contamination.
 Additionally, there is an ongoing effort to remediate affected sites and develop strategies for the safe disposal of PFAS-containing waste.

 The fight against PFAS on the Iberian Peninsula